Skip to content

 @workflow

-"""Say hi via the default agent and return the reply."""
+"""Say hi via a fresh subagent and return its reply."""

 handle = await engine.spawn("default")